ratfishes/ratfishes.github.io/_posts/2017-01-03-democracy.markdown

 ---------------

 By the way, there's a bit of a funny way that I came to be reading Naam's *More Than Human*.
 I started watching Quinn Norton's talk [*Life in the Invisible City*](https://www.youtube.com/watch?v=RfNddavR850), and early on she recommends (hard recommends!)
  Theodore Sturgeon's *More than Human* (1953).
 I decided to be a good listener and read the book before continuing the talk, and since then I didn't want to spoil the book, I didn't really listen to her description of it.
-As should be obvious at this point, I read the wrong book!
+As should be obvious at this point, I got the wrong book!
 But I'm glad I did.
 It'll just take me a bit longer to get to *Life in the Invisible City*.

   [^1]: pop**matters** has a [good review](http://www.popmatters.com/review/more-than-human/).